Improving mental health urgent and emergency care services

 People who need to be admitted to hospital are having to wait longer in A&E, or in the community, for a hospital bed to become available.
 There are also delays in patients being discharged from hospital because they need ongoing support in the community.

-And the number of calls to NHS 111 'select the mental health option' - a 24-hour crisis mental health line - from people who need help with their mental health - has increased over the past two years.
+And the number of calls to NHS 111 'select the mental health option' - a 24-hour crisis mental health line - from people who need help with their mental health - continues to increase.

 The increase in need in our community is having a knock-on effect on the emergency services in Sussex.
 For example, the police are often called to A&E to support people in a mental health crisis and the ambulance service is responding to a higher number of calls to help people in mental distress.